 Q1.
 Whether T304 trigger for inter-RAT SHR from NR to LTE is also to be supported

-Q2: If yes to Q1, whether the inter-RAT SHR is always encoded in source RAT format or will be encoded based on the RAT format in which it received the inter-RAT SHR configuration
+Q2: If yes to Q1, whether the inter-RAT SHR is always encoded in source RAT format or will be encoded based on the RAT format in which generates the SHR trigger condition that triggers the inter-RAT SHR

 Further RAN3 is not sure on the retrieval and reporting of inter-RAT SHR and would like to ask RAN2 the following question:

-Q3: Whether it is sufficient for UE to report the inter-RAT SHR collected during a successful NR to LTE handover once UE is back to NR (i.e., no need to report to LTE node) or whether the LTE node should have the capability to retrieve the inter-RAT SHR from NR to LTE
+Q3: Whether it is sufficient for UE to report the inter-RAT SHR collected during a successful NR to LTE handover once UE is back to NR (i.e., no need to report to LTE node) or whether the LTE node should have the capability to retrieve the inter-RAT SHR if the generation of the SHR is due to the trigger condition configured by LTE node.

 RAN3 further discussed on the potential contents for inter-RAT successful handover and agreed on the following: